 Mercari is quite similar to Poshmark and eBay.
 For example, the site is designed for reselling used items.
 However, Mercari’s flat 10% commission is lower than the cut that Poshmark takes from each sale.

 Poshmark is a mobile-only, online marketplace for selling fashion and beauty finds.
 Poshmark takes a 10-20% commission from each sale.

 The app’s variety of features make it easy to re-sell clothing and gently used makeup products.
 Higher-end brands tend to retain more of their retail value.
 In comparison, indie and drug store products (even when bundled) don’t typically sell as well.

 Flammable items such as perfumes should not be sold or shipped via Poshmark.
 USPS shipping restrictions prohibit the sale of flammable items.
 Read more about what it takes to start a successful Poshmark business.

 Is it Ethical to Sell or Donate Used Makeup?

 Although I do not purchase previously used makeup, it is possible to sanitize gently-used powder-based products for donation or resale.
 Again, as mentioned, professional makeup artists use powder products across a variety of clients.
 However, they are required to sanitize their makeup and use clean brushes.

 When buying gently used products online, buyers are taking sellers at their word.
 Be cautions when considering purchasing makeup from Poshmark or Mercari.
 Aside from potential sanitation issues, some buyers purposely jack up the prices of products beyond the regular selling price.

 I do not pass judgement on anyone who wants to sell or donate used makeup.
 If the product is in good condition, it is better to re-home the item than to toss it in a trash bin.

-Gently used products can make prestige beauty more accessible to individuals who don’t have the means to pay the steep price tag.
+Also, gently used products can make prestige beauty more accessible to individuals who don’t have the means to pay the steep price tag.